new rules of golf for 2019

 - DROPPING THE BALL - Instead of from shoulder height, the ball should now be dropped from knee height.

 - TAKING STANCE ON THE WRONG GREEN - This is now not permitted.
-If your ball is not on the wrong green, but your stance would require you to take stance on a wrong green, you must now take relief without penalty.
+If your ball is not on the wrong green, but its position would require you to take your stance on that green, you must now take full relief.